zwbetz-gh/minimal-bootstrap-hugo-theme/README.md

 # Stackbit Deploy

-This theme is is ready to import into Stackbit.
-This will deploy the site to Netlify and optionally you can select a headless CMS so you can edit the content without ever touching the code.
+This theme is ready to import into Stackbit.
+This theme can be deployed to Netlify and you can connect any headless CMS including Forestry, NetlifyCMS, DatoCMS or Contentful.

 [![Create with Stackbit](https://assets.stackbit.com/badge/create-with-stackbit.svg)](https://app.stackbit.com/create?theme=https://github.com/zwbetz-gh/minimal-bootstrap-hugo-theme)